 This webinar is the eighth in a series of events convened by the Committee of 100 that examine the challenges facing Chinese Americans and other Asian Americans with regard to barriers to advancement in a wide variety of professions in the U.S. The goal of this initiative is to contribute to the already significant efforts of organizations and individuals who have been tackling this issue.

-This event will be a fireside chat interview of one of the pioneering Chinese/Asian American playwrights in the U.S. with productions such as M Butterfly, Chinglish, Yellow Face, Kung Fu, Golden Child, The Dance and the Railroad, and FOB, as well as the Broadway musicals Elton John & Tim Rice’s Aida (co-author), Flower Drum Song (2002 revival), The Affair on television, and Disney’s Tarzan.
+This event was a fireside chat interview of one of the pioneering Chinese/Asian American playwrights in the U.S David Henry Hwang.
 Hwang is a Tony Award winner and three-time nominee, a three-time OBIE Award winner, and a three-time Finalist for the Pulitzer Prize.
-He will share his perspectives on the challenges and opportunities for Asian Americans in theater historically and today as well as his own personal history.
+He shared his perspectives on the challenges and opportunities for Asian Americans in theater historically and today as well as his own personal history.

-The fireside chat will be conducted by Peter Young, Committee of 100 member and Chair of the Committee of 100 Asian American Career Ceiling Initiative.
-The webinar will be one hour long.
-The audience will have the opportunity to ask questions during the last ten minutes of the webinar.
+The fireside chat was conducted by Peter Young, Committee of 100 member and Chair of the Committee of 100 Asian American Career Ceiling Initiative.
+The audience had the opportunity to ask questions during the last ten minutes of the webinar.

 David Henry Hwang